Boss CS-3 Review: Compression Sustainer Guitar Pedal

 Here the CS-3 is accentuating the attack of the palm muted arpeggios.
 It really added a prominent "thwack" sound to it and also seemed to make the tone quite a bit thicker.

 The Compression Sustainer worked surprisingly well on my bass guitar and added a much needed evenness to the volume of the notes.
-On a more critical note, the compressor increased the noisiness of the electronics in my cheap bass guitar, I had to fiddle quite a bit to find a good balance between noise and useful compression.
+On a more critical note, the compressor increased the noisiness of the electronics in my cheap bass guitar, I had to fiddle with the EQ and compressor to find a good balance between noise and useful compression.

 Here on the melody, the CS-3 added a bit more saturation and sustain going into a "virtual" tube screamer.
 The sustain sounds a bit artificial and more like a swell from an E-bow than just an extension of the original notes.
 I opted for a lower tone setting to add warmth and smoothness.
 It also took me more than one take to nail this because the compressor also seems to make unwanted string ringing louder.
 Yes, I know that muting strings is part of electric guitar technique.